bhi-kimlab/PropaNet/README.md

 # PropaNet
-Propanet discovers the dynamics of TF networks against external stress such as heat stress or cold stress.
+PropaNet discovers the dynamics of TF networks against external stress such as heat stress or cold stress.
-Given time-series **gene expression profile data** and **template network**, Propanet retrieves **master regulatory TFs** in each time-point.
+Given time-series **gene expression profile data** and **template network**, PropaNet retrieves **master regulatory TFs** in each time-point.

 ![fig1_Overview](readme/1_overview.png)